maarselo/1.4-Testing/README.md

 1. Open the project in IntelliJ IDEA
 2. Let Gradle sync and download dependencies automatically
-3. To run all tests:
+3. To run all tests; right-click `src/test` folder
-4. Right-click `src/test` folder
-5.     ·Select `Run 'All Tests'`
+4. Select `Run 'All Tests'`

-4. To run specific tests:
-   ·Open any test class
+1. To run specific tests; open any test class
-   ·Click the green Run button next to the test class/method
+2. Click the green Run button next to the test class/method

 Command line alternative:
 ```bash